ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/create-custom-sensitive-info-type-edm.md

 ## Other methods to create a custom sensitive information type

 EDM isn't the only way to create custom sensitive information types.
 You can also use PowerShell and the Security & Compliance Center ([https://protection.office.com](https://protection.office.com)).
-To learn more about those methods, see:
+Each method has its advantages and limitations.
+To learn more, see:
 - [Create a custom sensitive information type in Security & Compliance Center PowerShell](create-a-custom-sensitive-information-type-in-scc-powershell.md)
 - c[Create a custom sensitive information type in the Security & Compliance Center](create-a-custom-sensitive-information-type.md)